AdnaneKhan/ActionsTOCTOU/README.md

 The tool expects the token to be set to the `GH_TOKEN` environment variable.
 The tool will check every 500ms.

 GitHub's API has a rate limit of 5000/hour, a request every 500ms will probably exhaust it.
-You should not run into rate limit issues testing a POC usingt two accounts that you control.
+You should not run into rate limit issues testing a POC using two accounts that you control.
 If you are using this tool as part of a red team or adversary emulation exercise, then modify as you need - the code is simple.

 ### Examples